 Section 1.18.2 Public Improvement District Disclosure

 Public Improvement District (PID) Disclosure (Notice of Information) must be uploaded to MLS within 24 hours on any listing that indicates that the listing is located within a PID, except where seller(s) expressly direct that such disclosure documents not be disseminated through the MLS.

+Section 1.18.3 Tax Levy Disclosure

+County assessor provided Tax Levy Disclosure must be uploaded to MLS within 24 hours on all Residential and Residential Income listings, based on the current list price, except where seller(s) expressly direct that such disclosure documents not be disseminated through the MLS.

 Section 1.19 Virtual Media